MrGiovanni/UNetPlusPlus/README.md

 # Nested Neural Networks for Medical Image Segmentation

-This is an implementation of Nest-Net in Python and powered by the Keras deep learning framework (Tensorflow as backend).
-The publication is ["Nested Neural Networks for Medical Image Segmentation"](https://openreview.net/pdf?id=ryPLSWnsM).
+This is an implementation of ["Nested Neural Networks for Medical Image Segmentation"](https://openreview.net/pdf?id=ryPLSWnsM) in Python and powered by the Keras deep learning framework (Tensorflow as backend)..
+For the first time, a new architecture, called Nest-Net (nested ensemble nets), is proposed for a more precise segmentation.
+We introduced the intermediate layers to U-Nets, which naturally form multiple new up-sampling expanding paths of different depths, resulting in an ensemble of U-Nets with a partially shared contracting path.

 ## License